awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-api.md

 + Enables multiple Availability Zones
 + Configures VPC access for the domain
 + Enables encryption at rest and node\-to\-node encryption
++ Requires HTTPS for all requests to the domain

 Request